coderefinery/social-coding/content/software-licensing-eu.md

 | ☑ Distribute | | | |

 :::{solution}
-**Legal Reality**: Under EU copyright law and international consensus, **pure AI-generated outputs lacking human authorship** and are generally **ineligible** for copyright protection.
+**Legal Reality**: Under EU copyright law and international consensus, **pure AI-generated outputs lacking human authorship are generally ineligible for copyright protection**.
 However, when you assemble, refine, and integrate AI code into an overarching software project through creative human effort, you hold copyright over the resulting human-authored work (provided the AI tool did not reproduce substantial copyrighted third-party snippets verbatim).

 * **How Much AI Assistance Is Allowed**: There is no fixed percentage threshold.
 If a legal dispute arises, courts evaluate **Human Authorship and Creative Control**.
 Using AI as a boilerplate code generator, advanced autocomplete, or research assistant where you actively guide, review, modify, and structure the code preserves your copyright ownership.
 Conversely, simply pressing a button to generate an entire project without human creative intervention yields uncopyrightable output.
 * **How to Check for Copyrighted Material**: Combine manual codebase searches (e.g., GitHub Code Search), built-in AI tool filters (such as *Block suggestions matching public code* in GitHub Copilot), and automated open-source license scanners (like FOSSology or Snyk).